NIXON-KISSINGER VIETNAM TREASON – THE CIA’S CANCELLED WAR

 One reason is that the Tibetan fighters were told nothing about the value of the documents, which they couldn’t read.
 One veteran explains to her:

 Our soldiers attacked Chinese trucks and seized some documents of the Chinese government.
-After that the Americans increased our pay scale.
+After that, the Americans increased our pay scale.
 Nobody knew what the contents of those documents were.
 At that time, questions weren’t asked.
 If you asked many questions, then others would be suspicious of you.

-The leader of the ambush tells her that “as a reward the CIA gave me an Omega chronograph,” but he, too, had little knowledge of the documents’ importance.
+The leader of the ambush tells her that “as a reward, the CIA gave me an Omega chronograph,” but he, too, had little knowledge of the documents’ importance.
 As McGranahan shows in extensive detail, the veterans were preoccupied above all by their devotion to the Dalai Lama, whom they wanted to resume his position as supreme leader of an independent Tibet.

 After the CIA mission was ended, Tibet became increasingly marginal to Washington’s China policy, as Knaus has now made clear in a second book, Beyond Shangri-la: America and Tibet’s Move into the Twenty-First Century.
 The reality is that American presidents now face a world power in Beijing.
 In language that sums up the cats-cradle of American justifications for ignoring Tibet, ex-Assistant Secretary of State for East Asia Marshall Green recalls to Knaus, “there was nothing we could do to help the Tibetans except by improving our relations with the Chinese Communists so that we might be in a position to exert pressure on them to moderate their policies towards the Tibetans.”
 Green “admitted that this was ‘perhaps a rationalization.'”

 President Obama will soon meet the new Chinese leader, Xi Jinping.
 His advisers will have reminded him of the encounter between his predecessor, Bill Clinton, and then-Chinese president Jiang Zemin on June 27, 1998.
 In that meeting, Clinton assured Jiang that, “I agree that Tibet is a part of China, an autonomous region of China.
-And I can understand why the acknowledgement of that would be a precondition of dialog with the Dalai Lama.”
+And I can understand why the acknowledgment of that would be a precondition of dialog with the Dalai Lama.”
 Banking on his well-known charm, Mr. Clinton added, “I have spent time with the Dalai Lama.
 I believe him to be an honest man, and I believe if he had a conversation with President Jiang, they would like each other very much.”
 Jiang, it is reported, threw back his head and laughed.
 Clinton’s suggestion was omitted from the official Chinese transcript.

 April 9, 2013, 2:29 pm